excellalabs/xluhco/README.md

-# xluhco
+# xluh.co

-A URL shortener for Excella that lives at http://xluh.co (Excellaco.
+A URL shortener for Excella that lives at <http://xluh.co> (Excella co.
 Get it?)

-## How Does This Work?
+## How This Works

-* URL rewriting which is set up in the startup configuration, to redirect `xluh.co/[shortLinkCode]` to `/api/Redirect/[shortLinkCode]`
+* ASP.NET route binding to a `RedirectController`. (a basic `HomeController` matches empty routes.)
 * A `RedirectController` that makes use of an `IShortLinkRepository` to obtain links and permanently redirect if a matching short code is found
-* An implementation of `IShortLinkRepository` that reads a CSV file in `wwwroot` using [CsvHelper](https://joshclose.github.io/CsvHelper/)
+* An implementation of `IShortLinkRepository` that reads a CSV file in `wwwroot` using [CsvHelper](https://joshclose.github.io/CsvHelper/) -- more coming soon.

-## The Road map

-* We probably should add some Unit Tests
-* We probably should add some logging
-* We probably should add AppInsights for some easier analytics
-* We probably should make the app more configuration friendly (file paths, AppInsights info, etc.)
+* Google Analytics, written into the page from the server side response, that includes tracking links.
+* An automatic redirect using a callback from the Google Analytics event posting.

+## Lessons We've Learned So Far

+* Originally, we used IIS URL rewriting to redirect everything to the `RedirectController` and returned server-side 302 redirects.
+This worked fine and was really fast, but didn't afford us the ability to capture all of the analytics information we needed (server-side analytics experience just simply isn't as rich).
+So, we went back to loading a page with Google Analytics injected.